 Here are five key benefits to consider:

-New organisations often use CCM technology from day one, with great customer experience built-in.
-Established organisations usually have older systems, which are difficult to adapt.
-This can compromise customer experience and outbound communications.
+New organisations use CCM technology from day one, with excellent customer experience built-in.
+If you work for a more established organisation, you’ll likely have older systems, which are harder to adapt.
+These legacy systems can compromise customer experience and outbound communications.

 Great CCM lets you switch customer communications seamlessly between different channels.

 Communications were once a phone call and a letter.
 Now every customer wants to receive information differently.
 Great customer experience is about providing choice.
-You need digital formats like email, web pages, Short Message Service (SMS) texts.
+It would help if you had digital formats like email, web pages, Short Message Service (SMS) texts.
 And physical documents for those who still want information in the post.

 CCM drives response rates and reduces service delivery costs.